petros-d/docs/docs/api-keys.md

 - It can deploy code to Astronomer (customizable permissions coming soon).
 - It is deleted permanently if its corresponding Deployment is deleted.
-- They last indefinitely and can be used to fetch an access token that assumes the permissions associated with the Deployment API key.
-This access token is required by the Astronomer API to complete the deploy code process and is only valid for 24 hours.
-After 24 hours, the access token expires and cannot be used.
-For more information, read [Refresh Access Token](api-keys#refresh-access-token).
+- Its key ID and secret are valid indefinitely and can be used to fetch a short-lived access token that assumes the permissions of the Deployment API key.
+This access token is required by the Astronomer API to complete the deploy code process.
+For more information on using this token, read [Refresh Access Token](api-keys#refresh-access-token).

 This guide provides steps for creating and deleting Deployment API keys.